 Rethinking performance reviews

 In challenging times, such as an extended public health crisis, employees face the pressure to quickly adapt to different ways of working.
 The right feedback and coaching can help employees deal with change and avoid too much stress.
-However, studies show that employees lack clarity about their performance and what managers expect from them.
+However, studies show that many employees lack clarity about their performance and what managers expect from them.
 This should prompt the project team leader and/or transformational director and/or project sponsor to think carefully about the performance review for the project team.

 – Effective performance reviews are forward-looking rather than backward-looking.
 Focus the conversation on how team members can improve performance or achieve a better work-life balance, indicating that you want to help them do well.

 – The sources causing frustration for team members may also be the reason for the team leader’s dissatisfaction with their performance.
 So, conversations should always be concluded by discussing a few pertinent performance issues.
+Focus on the result or impact that needs improvement, and ask open-ended questions about what the team thinks (or feels) about what happened or what went wrong, what needs to be done to improve performance, what are the inhibitors or blockers to performance, what can the leader do to help, etc.

 Digital copies of documents recording the IT transformation